aras-p/aras-p.hugo/content/blog/2022/07-swallowing-elephant-blender.md

 Clearly optimizing material assignment brought the most absolute time savings.

-*And that's it!* Almost all the optimizations above have already landed to Blender 3.3 (currently in alpha).
-The last one ("Pre-sort Objects") is waiting for code review; it might not land at all, who knows!
+*And that's it!* All the optimizations above have already landed to Blender 3.3 (currently in alpha).
 None of them were really complex or clever, just noticing some quadratic complexities and trying to stop them being quadratic.